ianoshorty/iancoin/README.md

 ![:iancoin:](assets/iancoin.png)
 # Simple Blockchain / CryptoCurrency Implementation in Go

-What started out as an office meme after spending a little too much on the company credit card, is now :iancoin: or Iancoin.
+What started out as an office meme after spending a little too much on the company credit card, is now :iancoin:.

 This project is the source code for a simple blockchain implementation - with a unique twist.